jacobobryant/biff/libs/fx/README.md

    ...})
 ```

-You'll need to pass this handlers map to your machine functions under the
+You'll need to pass this handlers map to your machine function(s) under the
 `:biff.fx/handlers` key.
 A convenient way to do that is to insert that key into
 incoming Ring requests, and then your Ring handlers can be defined with
 `defmachine`.